-A colour wheel is a simple (though inexact) method of showing how colours react, mix and complement each other.
+A basic colour wheel is a simple (though inexact) method of showing how colours react, mix and complement each other.

 Working with coloured pencils is very different from working with paint as we don't mix colours - we layer them to provide a visual blend.

 Depending on the colour order we can get very different colours from our optical mixing.
 Putting blue on the paper first and then yellow on top gives a very different green from the one produced by doing this in the opposite order.

 The wheel above was prepared using a selection of 12 Caran d'Ache Pablo colours.
 Starting with the three primaries (yellow, red and blue) we add secondary colours (orange, violet and green) and then 6 tertiary colours (those in between - like blue green and yellow orange).

 Using the Primary blue segment as an example, it was created in the following manner.

 First the blue pencil was layered in the outer and inner segment as shown.
 The opposite colour if you take a line straight across the wheel is orange, so this was layered on what will become the dark ring.
 The blue was then layered on top of this, creating a greenish hue.